thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 ## Extended Client Hello
 {: #sec:ext-cli }

-In order to negotiate a Transport Agnostic Security Association, clients include an extension of type "ta_sa" in the (extended) client hello.
+In order to negotiate a Transport Agnostic Security Association, clients include an extension of type "ta_sa" in the extended client hello.
 The "extension_data" field of this extension SHALL contain the ClientSecAssocData structure in {{fig:cli-ext}}.

- In the case of the fixed(0) type, the cid of the packets after ChangeCipherSpec is sent explicitly by the server.
+In case a fixed(0) type has been negotiated, the 'cid' of the packets after ChangeCipherSpec is sent explicitly by the server.

-In the case of hotp(1) option the initial 'cid' is calculated using the HOTP algorithm ({{RFC4226}}) as follows:
+In case a hotp(1) type has been negotiated, the initial 'cid' is calculated using the HOTP algorithm ({{RFC4226}}) as follows:

-- A 20-byte string is generated {{RFC5705}} exporter.
-The key material exporter uses the label "EXPORTER-ta-security- association-hotp" without the quotes, and without any context value.
+- A 20-byte string is generated using a {{RFC5705}} exporter.
+The key material exporter uses the label "EXPORTER-ta-security-association-hotp" without the quotes, and without any context value.
-- The initial 'cid' equals to the first HOTP value (i.e., the 31-bit value of Sbits in {{RFC4226}} notation), as generated by using the previously exported value as K.
+- The initial 'cid' equals to the first HOTP value (i.e., the 31-bit value of Sbits in {{RFC4226}} notation), generated by using the previously exported value as K.

 Subsequent values of the HOTP algorithm can be used in place of the initial, as long as they fall into the negotiated window_size (see {{fig:srv-ext}}).